Gianmarco Pradel: 2023

 Pradel kicked off his 2023 campaign by driving in the inaugural season of the Formula Winter Series for US Racing.
 On his way to the rookie title, the Australian amassed six podiums – five of them being third places, while one was a second place – and a pole position at the final round in Circuit de Barcelona-Catalunya.
 He finished runner-up in the championship with 116 points, behind the dominant Pole Kacper Sztuka.

 For his main campaign of the season, Pradel stayed with US Racing to compete in both the Italian F4 Championship and the newly formed Euro 4 Championship.

-His debut round at Imola Circuit was eventful for him, as he retired from his first race after being clipped into the gravel at Tamburello by Tuukka Taponen as they were fighting for ninth position.
+Pradel's debut round at Imola Circuit was eventful for him, as he retired from his first race after being clipped into the gravel at Tamburello by Tuukka Taponen as they were fighting for ninth position.
 Pradel came eleventh in the second race and achieved his first points in the final round in a ninth place.
-Throughout the rest of the season, he scored a string of 7th–10th place positions and got his maiden podium – a third place – at the first race of the sixth round at Mugello Circuit.
+Throughout the rest of the season, he scored a string of seventh–tenth place positions and got his maiden podium – a third place – at the first race of the sixth round at Mugello Circuit.
 After a points-scarce round at Vallelunga Circuit, he finished the drivers' championship in 13th with 42 points.

-Meanwhile for his Euro 4 campaign, Pradel scored scattered points in the form of 8th to 10th, finishing 13th in the drivers championship with 16 points.
+Meanwhile for his Euro 4 campaign, Pradel scored scattered points in the form of eighth to tenth, finishing 13th in the drivers championship with 16 points.